tsanikgr/whist/README.md

 * #### Structural
     - **Composite**

-       The object graph of all `Controller`s is formed using the composite pattern. `CompositeController`s, such as the app entry point (`ApplicationController`), delegate work to their child controllers.
+       The object graph of all `Controller`s is formed using the composite pattern. `CompositeController`s, such as the app entry point (`AppController`), delegate work to their child controllers.
 Also, `Screen`s are composite `View`s.

     - **Facade**